 I left perhaps the most important testing procedure until last.

-You can test a helmet all day long and it can pass everything with flying colours; but it is most essential that the helmet is equipped to handle impacts, otherwise everything else is pretty pointless.
+You can test a helmet all day long, and it can pass everything with flying colours, but the helmet must be equipped to handle impacts.
+Otherwise, everything else is pretty pointless.

-For ECE 22.06 a new Oblique Impact Test has been introduced – this has essentially been created to test how much a helmet rotates in an impact.
+For ECE 22.06, a new Oblique Impact Test has been introduced – this tests how much a helmet rotates in an impact.

-Horrendous neck and head injuries are often caused by the instant rotations of helmets in accidents, so now the safety standards have incorporated this new test, which will hopefully ensure certified helmets keep this to a minimum.
+Horrendous neck and head injuries are often caused by the instant rotations of helmets in accidents, so now the safety standards have incorporated this new test, hopefully ensuring certified helmets keep this to a minimum.